xiaomingfuckeasylife/deepGo/README.md

 fmt.Println(*a) // get the value out of a using * add the variable
 ```

 * struct .
-A struct is a collection of fields. like in c . using dot to access struct field like in c , when we have a pointer struct , we can do not need to dereference the pointer then dot to the field .  declare a struct using struct literal
+A struct is a collection of fields. like in c . using dot to access struct field like in c , when we have a pointer struct , we can do not need to dereference the pointer then dot to the field .  declare a struct using struct literal. we can say struct is the java's entity
 ```
 type A struct{
   a int